 Are you wanting to travel more?
-This post is based on my personal experience of travelling and using the suggestions below it has helped me visit 35 countries so far.
+This post is based on my personal experience of travelling and using the suggestions below it has helped me visit 38 countries so far.
 In this post I will give you some of my insider tips that should help you do the same.
-Of course if you have any other ideas on how to travel more often, then please leave a comment, your suggestions are always welcome!
+So interested to learn more?
+Read below for top tips on how to travel and see more of the world.

 One of the best ways to travel more is by using every opportunity, such as National Holidays (sometimes called Bank Holidays).
 By using National holidays when they are on a Thursday, Friday, Monday or Tuesday you could go on a 3-4 day trip using those days and the weekend.
 If the national holiday is on a Thursday or Tuesday then you may need to take a day off work (between the weekend), but one day is a good way to stretch your holiday/vacation allowance and go away more.
 Travelling during national holidays can sometimes be a little bit more expensive as airlines and hotels have caught on, but if the trip is within your budget it’s definitely worth doing.
-Your local government may have national holidays listed on their website such as on www.gov.uk/bank-holidays (the UK governments website).
+Your local government may have national holidays listed on their website such as on gov.uk/bank-holidays (the UK governments website).